 And this game was definitely one to savor.

 There was only one hit by the Brewers, the fifth inning one-out double by Jody Gerut.
 (I also can, since I for some inexplicable reason still remember, tell you that his walk-up song was The Outfield’s “Your Love.”
 Maybe it was because the very annoying Brewers fan to my left kept singing it each time he was up.
-So there will be no Brewers fans sitting near Dathan and me.)
+So there will be no Brewers fans sitting near Dathan and me.
+Yes, that could be tricky at Miller Park.
+But we’ll make it work.)
 You also can see that I was so excited about that complete game, 99-pitch shutout I marked Patterson’s game-ending double-play as happening in the eighth inning, after I first marked Craig Counsell’s lead-off walk in that inning too before correcting it.

 So, since I already have my scorecard from the game, I won’t do that this time.
 Instead I’ll just watch, and admire — especially the two strikeouts of Prince Fielder, the two called K’s on Casey McGehee, the fact Chris had only thrown 58 pitches through five innings and 80 pitches through seven, since I thoughtfully jotted these down on the Cards side of the scorecard.

 Oh, right, the Cardinals.
 There were eight other guys out there, even though all my attention was focused then — and would be focused again — on the pitcher.